The following is taken with kind permission from the Pitt Hopkins Research Foundation website.

 - Constipation: in most cases this is chronic.
 One child’s constipation was caused by the abnormal function of the nerves in the gut wall (Hirschsprung disease).
 The cause of constipation in most children is unknown.

 - Epilepsy.
 This is a less common symptom of PTHS.
 It is usually successfully treated by anti-epileptic medication.
 Epilepsy can usually be diagnosed with an EEG or a brain MRI.
-In people with PTHS, epilepsy is caused by under development of the structure that links the two halves of the brain (agenesis of the corpus callosum) and a convex nucleus caudatus.
+In people with PTHS, epilepsy is caused by under development of the structure that links the two halves of the brain (corpus callosum) and a convex nucleus caudatus.

 - Children with PTHS are always moving and busy.
 Many children flap their hands when they are excited.
 They are normally devoted, happy and cheerful children and can have bouts of laughter with no clear reason for this.
 Because of this, PTHS is often misdiagnosed as Angelman syndrome.

 - Children with PTHS can sometimes get frustrated and upset when they cannot communicate what they want or what they are thinking.

 - Children and adults with PTHS have moderate to severe learning disability.

 - Children with PTHS reach developmental milestones, like rolling over, sitting and walking, later than other children.